The Dissertation Abstract: 101

 - The purpose of the research (what’s it about and why’s that important)

 - The methodology (how you carried out the research)

 - The key research findings (what answers you found)

-- The implications of these findings
+- The implications of these findings (what these answers mean)

 We’ll explain each of these in more detail a little later in this post.
 Buckle up.

-An abstract has two main purposes:
+A dissertation abstract has two main functions: